Saturday, April 20, 2024

 48. brainypdm

-brainypdm is an effective web-based Linux system performance and data management monitoring tool.
-This powerful platform can generate a custom graph using diverse vital performance metrics that are gathered from Nagios or other generic sources.
+brainypdm is a web-based Linux system performance and data management monitoring tool.
+It creates a custom graph using various important performance data from Nagios or generic sources.

 49. Cacti – Network and System Monitoring